Coordinating settlement times with the legal representatives of the other side is one of the duties

 help them determine whether or not they should invest in leasehold properties.
 They can also

-offer suggestions on how to avoid common problems in leases with a term less than eighty
+offer suggestions on how to avoid conveyancing coburg problems in leases with a term less than eighty

 years.
 A conveyancer can advise buyers about the risks involved in purchasing leasehold